some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 ![slide-15](/assets/graphics/2022-11-21-cloud-native/slide-15.jpg)

 Now that we're up and running, let's talk about ways the word "privilege" comes up with user requests.
-As mentioned earlier, :sparkles: containers are not VMs :sparkles:, so the same security postures we had for VMs don't apply equally here.
+As mentioned earlier, ✨ containers are not VMs ✨, so the same security postures we had for VMs don't apply equally here.

-:lock: Kubernetes security is one of those topics we can spend _hours_ on and maybe one day, we will but today I'm going to leave you with an overview and some things to think about for this use case, as well as the amazing [documentation](https://kubernetes.io/docs/concepts/security/).
+🔒 Kubernetes security is one of those topics we can spend _hours_ on and maybe one day, we will but today I'm going to leave you with an overview and some things to think about for this use case, as well as the amazing [documentation](https://kubernetes.io/docs/concepts/security/).

 ![slide-16](/assets/graphics/2022-11-21-cloud-native/slide-16.jpg)